izzy-robinson/msc-thesis/Bell Nonlocality.md

 ### Loophole-free Bell Tests

-- Three loophole-free Bell tests in 2015
+- Three loophole-free Bell tests were performed in 2015 by the following groups:
     - TU Delft
     - IQOQI Vienna
     - NIST Boulder
-- Further progress since
-    - Big Bell Test
+- Further progress since has included the Big Bell Test at ICFO.